Ingrid Bergman: Acting style, public image and screen persona

 Bergman portrayed women in extra-marital affairs in Intermezzo and Casablanca, prostitutes in Arch of Triumph and Dr Jekyll and Mr Hyde, and a villainess in Saratoga Trunk.
 Nonetheless, the public seemed to believe that Bergman's off-screen persona was similar to the saintly characters she played in Joan of Arc and The Bells of St. Mary's.
 Although the preponderance of "fallen woman" roles did not besmirch Bergman's saintly status, the publicized affair with Rossellini resulted in a public sense of betrayal.
 David O. Selznick testified later, "I'm afraid I'm responsible for the public's image of her as Saint Ingrid.
 We deliberately built her up as the normal, healthy, unneurotic career woman, devoid of scandal and with an idyllic home life.
 I guess that backfired later."

-Charles River Editors called Bergman the first international movie star.
-He profiles her international career in his book, how Bergman was the unique star who was willing to act in different languages produced in different countries.
-However, he admits her European pictures have been neglected and relegated in favor of her much more popular Hollywood films, thus preventing most people from gaining a complete understanding of her filmography.
-As a result, Bergman, today is recognized as a Hollywood star rather than an international actress.
-To American culture, Bergman is the heroine of Casablanca who later became the darling of Hollywood, thus reducing the equally important phase of her career.

 Legacy

-The news of Bergman's death was widely reported by mainstream media across the United States and Europe.
+The news of Bergman's death was widely reported across the United States and Europe.
 Both the Los Angeles Times and the New York Post printed front page notices.
 The New York Post announcement was in bold red.
 The New York Times stated: "Ingrid Bergman, Winner of Three Oscars Is Dead."
 The Washington Post paid its tribute in an article that called her "an actress whose innocent yet provocative beauty made her one of the great stars of stage and screen".

 Bergman was mourned by many, especially her fellow co-stars.
 They praised her tenacity, spirit, and warmth.
 Joseph Cotten considered her a great friend and a great actress.
-Paul Henreid commented, "She was so terribly beautiful in her youth.
+Paul Henreid commented: "She was so terribly beautiful in her youth.
 She was a very strong lady with great desires and emotions and she led a colorful life."
 Liv Ullmann said that she would mourn her because "She made me very proud to be a woman," she added.
 Leonard Nimoy praised her tenacity and courage.
 "I developed enormous respect for her as a person and talent.
 She was a marvelous lady and actress".

 On 30 August 1983, stars, friends and family came to Venice Film Festival to honour the late Bergman on the first anniversary of her death.
 Among the many guests were Gregory Peck, Walter Matthau, Audrey Hepburn, Roger Moore, Charlton Heston, Prince Albert of Monaco, Claudette Colbert and Olivia de Havilland.
-They dined, and wined for five days while remembering Bergman and the legacy she left behind.
+They dined and wined for five days while remembering Bergman and the legacy she left behind.